minecraft-saar/spigot-plugin/replay/README.md

 - password: password for the database
 - updateFrequency: default 5, number of ticks between updates
 - speed: default 1.0, normal speed (< 1 slower, > 1 faster)
+- videoPath: where recorded replays should be stored
+- captureInterval: in milliseconds, screen recorder recommends 50

 ### Intended behaviour
 - select game from the database